On the Sample Complexity of One Hidden Layer Networks with Equivariance, Locality and Weight Sharing: Comparison with other existing bounds

-\paragraph{Discussions on the Limitations.} In this paper, we provided a Rademacher complexity based bound for single-hidden layer equivariant networks.
-We obtained a lower bound showing the tightness of our analysis.
+\paragraph{Discussions on the Limitations.} This paper provided a Rademacher complexity-based bound for single-hidden layer equivariant networks.
+We obtained a lower bound, which showed the tightness of our analysis.
 The numerical results showed compelling scaling behaviors for our bound.
 However, there is still a gap between our bound and the generalization error.
-Our conjecture is that the gap is related to the idea of implicit bias.
+We conjecture that the gap is related to the idea of implicit bias.
 We conjecture that stochastic gradient descent training implicitly biases toward only a subset of the hypothesis space even smaller than norm-bounded functions.
-It is an important next step to tie these two analysis together by characterizing the implicit bias, for example in terms of some kind of norms, and then use Rademacher complexity analysis to find a bound on the generalization error based on the implicit bias.
+It is an important next step to tie these two analyses together by characterizing the implicit bias, for example, in terms of some kind of norms, and then using Rademacher complexity analysis to find a bound on the generalization error based on the implicit bias.

 On the other hand, we provided a lower bound on the Rademacher complexity.
-It would be, however, interesting to obtain such bounds by finding the fat-shattering dimension.
+It would be interesting to obtain such bounds by finding the fat-shattering dimension.
 If two points in the dataset can be transformed into each other by the action of group $G$, then the space of $G$-invariant functions cannot shatter such datasets.
-Therefore, the data points should be picked on different orbits, so they can be shattered.
-Such a construction is an interesting future work.
+Therefore, the data points should be picked on different orbits so they can be shattered.
+Such construction will be interesting in the future.